FalconSocial/frontend-assignment/API_DOC.md

 ```

 The API should now be available at `http://localhost:1337`.

+You're welcome to add and enhance functionallity within the API layer, if it helps you solve the tasks, as long as the runtime/framework, i.e. Sails, remains the same.

 ## Endpoints
 The following CRUD operations are available through the API